 Point files Correspondence point positions are stored in text files.
-These files contain no header, and are simply a list of the point positions written as follows where x y z are floating point numbers and N is the number of correspondence points.
+These files contain no header, and are simply a list of the point positions written as follows where $x \ y \ z$ are floating point numbers and N is the number of correspondence points.
 Two point files are maintained for each shape.
 The first has file extension .lpts, and is the correspondence positions in that shape's local coordinate space.
 The second file has extension .wpts, and is the correspondence positions in the common (world) coordinate space.
 The .lpts files can be used to initialize particles on shape surfaces for optimization, while the .wpts files should be used for any statistical analysis.
+Parameter files ShapeWorks software parameters are specified in text files.
+The syntax for these parameter files is described in Section 5.1.

 '''

 x1 y1 z1

 x2 y2 z2

 :

 xN yN zN ,

+where x y z are

 '''